ontodev/robot/docs/collapse.md

-# Minimize
+# Collapse

 Sometimes, a class hierarchy can contain more intermediate classes than necessary, especially when extracting modules.
-ROBOT includes `minimize` to remove intermediate classes based on a minimal number of subclasses, using the `--threshold` option.
+ROBOT includes `collapse` to remove intermediate classes based on a minimal number of subclasses, using the `--threshold` option.

 ```
-robot minimize \
+robot collapse \
  --input module.owl \
  --threshold 3 \
  --output minimized_module.owl